⏲ 15-20 minutes

 – 2 teaspoons of biscuit spices

-The first step is to weight all the ingredients and to cut the dried fruits in quarters.
+The first step is to weigh all the ingredients and cut the dried fruits into quarters.
 Then you’ll need a pan to heat the palm blossom sugar and honey.
-Let the mixture heat up and stir a little until it’s a nice syrup like mix, then add the dried figs and apricots.
+Let the mixture heat up and stir a little until it’s a nice syrup-like mix, then add the dried figs and apricots.
 Stir the mixture in between and confit the fruits for a couple of minutes, this doesn’t take long but you’ll want the dried fruits to reach a higher temperature before going to the next step.
 Add the nuts and biscuit spices.
 Remove the pan from the heat after you mixed it well.
 Let it cool down for about 20 minutes so you won’t burn your hands in the next part.
 If you have a food processor strong enough then you can do this without waiting for 20 minutes of course, but we kneaded the dough by hand.
-In the meantime you can grease the baking mold and preheat the oven on 190 degrees Celsius.
+In the meantime, you can grease the baking mold and preheat the oven to 190 degrees Celsius.